MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 About Belt Lipectomy Surgery

-A belt lipectomy surgery is performed while you’re under general anaesthesia.
+A Belt Lipectomy Surgery is performed while you’re under general anaesthesia.

 • Then, the skin and fat layers are separated from the underlying muscle layer.
 Excess fat and skin flaps are cut and removed

 • Next, your surgeon will pull down the remaining skin and fat of your abdomen, back, and sides while pulling up the skin of your outer thighs and buttocks.
-This can help remove irregularities.
+This can help remove irregularities

 • After that, the upper and lower skin edges are sutured together

-• Finally, a sterile wound dressing will be applied and you will be transferred to the recovery room to wake up
+• Finally, a sterile wound dressing will be applied, and you will be transferred to the recovery room to wake up

 Excess Skin Reduction Guide

+The excess skin reduction guide guide has been created by Dr Hunt and his team as a useful tool to help you plan and consider these procedures.
 Throughout the guide, we will discuss the ins and outs of different types of surgery what makes a suitable candidate, pre-surgery planning answers to the most frequently asked questions received from patients.

-Recovery after a Belt Lipectomy
+Recovery After a Belt Lipectomy

-Recovery after body contouring surgery differs from one person to another, but you can expect the following after your belt lipectomy:
+Recovery After Body Contouring Surgery differs from one person to another, but you can expect the following after your Belt Lipectomy:

 • Drainage tubes will be placed at your incision site for several days to collect extra fluid